vytenisu/npm-dts/README.md

 - **-e** - change main _src_ file from _index.ts_ to something else
 - **-r** - root of your project containing project.json
 - **-t** - set tmp directory - used for storing some files during generation.
 Note that tool completely deletes this folder once finished.
 - **-c** - pass additional directives to _TSC_.
 Note that they are not validated or checked for suitability.
+When passing through CLI it is recommended to surround arguments in quotes and start with space inside.
+Value without space in some cases may be treated as invalid argument for _npm-dts_ itself.
+- **-L** - sets log level (error, warn, info, verbose, debug)

 ## Integration into WebPack